jnear/cs211-data-privacy/index.md

 Your grade for the course will be determined as follows:

 - 8 homework assignments (5% each; 40% total)
-- 2 in-class quizzes (10% each; 20% total)
+- 2 in-class exams (20% each; 40% total)
-- midterm exam (20%)
 - final project (20%)

 ### Exams & Quizzes

-There will be two quizzes during class on October 3 and November 26, and a midterm exam during class on October 15.
+There will be two exams during class on October 11 and November 22.
 You will be allowed one physical page (8 1/2" x 11") of notes for each exam.
 There is no final exam, and this course will conclude before the University's exam period.